jhsware/nix-infra/README.md

   hardwareConfiguration
   networking
 }
 ```

 ### Cluster Provisioning

-Provisioning of nodes, deployment of configurations and container images is done through the nix-infra CLI.
-The overlay network and service mesh is configured via the etcd-database of the control plane (ctrl).
+Node provisioning, configuration deployment, and container image management are handled through the nix-infra CLI.
+The overlay network and service mesh are configured via the etcd database on the control plane.

 ```mermaid
 stateDiagram-v2